plone/training/mastering_plone/registry.rst

 When you want to add a custom controlpanel it is usually more convenient to register the fields not manually like above but as field in a schema, similar to a content-types schema.

 For this you define a interface for the schema and a view that auto-generates a form from the schema.
+In :file:`browser/configure.zcml` add:

 ..  code-block:: xml

     <browser:page
         name="ploneconf-controlpanel"
         for="Products.CMFPlone.interfaces.IPloneSiteRoot"
+        class=".controlpanel.PloneconfControlPanelView"
         permission="cmf.ManagePortal"
-        class=".controlpanel.PloneconfControlPanelView"
         />

-Add a file :file:`controlpanel.py`:
+Add a file :file:`browser/controlpanel.py`:

 ..  code-block:: python